Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 This will release a tag for every commit in your main branch.
 And a `alpha` release for `development`, and lastly a changelog entry for each commit in `CHANGELOG.md`.

-Don't worry if you don't have this file it will be created for you.
+Don't worry if you don't have this file, it will be created for you.

 To make this work, you need to create a [PERSONAL_ACCESS](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) _it in_ your GitHub [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets "GitHub secrets") as `PERSONAL_ACCESS_TOKEN`.